xrdocs-staging/8000/_blogs/cisco-8711-architecture.md

 Figure 10.
 PSE (Port-side Exhaust) Airflow of Cisco 8711-32FH-M Router
 {: .text-center}

-Each fan tray has tricolor LED (one for each Fan Tray) of color red, yellow, and blue
+Each fan tray has tricolor LED (one for each Fan Tray) of color green, amber, and blue

 ![Screenshot 2024-12-22 at 10.16.36 AM.png]({{site.baseurl}}/images/Screenshot 2024-12-22 at 10.16.36 AM.png)